 Upgrading from SharePoint 2010

-On Oct 13, 2020, Microsoft Office SharePoint Server 2010 reaches end of support.
-This article details resources to help people migrate their existing SharePoint Server 2010 data to SharePoint Online, or upgrade your SharePoint Server on-premises.
+Microsoft SharePoint 2010 and SharePoint Server 2010 will reach end of support on October 13, 2020.
+This article details resources to help people migrate their existing SharePoint Server 2010 data to SharePoint Online, or upgrade your on-premises SharePoint Server 2010 environment.

 What is end of support?